Leaky Gut: How It Affects The Entire Body And Overall Health

 Food allergies compromise the integrity of the intestinal barrier.
 A compromised barrier allows a through the flow of intestinal toxins.
 A strong wall will regulate the passing of digested nutrients into the small intestine, at the correct time.
 Exposure to a significant allergy can sabotage your treatment, always seek medical assistance.
 Treat the allergies, and related inflammation and good health are restored to a compromised intestinal barrier.

 Leaky gut and how the body is affected by a seepage of toxins into the bloodstream:

 – With the brain, you will notice mood changes depression, anxiety, and ADHD.

 – On the skin changes like Acne, Rosacea, Eczema, and Psoriasis.

 – In the joints, there will be discomfort, and joint pains caused, as well as conditions such as Rheumatoid Arthritis and Fibromyalgia.

 – When it comes to the sinuses and mouth, you will have more frequent colds and food sensitivities in the long term.

-– In the colon, dysbiosis is experienced it is a disturbance in the ecology of the gut and it results in constipation, diarrhea, and often IBD.
+– In the colon, dysbiosis is experienced it is a disturbance in the ecology of the gut and it results in constipation, diarrhoea, and often IBD.

-In conclusion self-diagnosis in not recommended, always consult a medical practitioner.
+In conclusion, self-diagnosis is not recommended, always consult a medical practitioner.
 A functional medicine practitioner can do the necessary health assessment and tests to determine a leaky gut.
 They can also prescribe the best treatment options available.